One of the best, and worst, aspects of running an online business is that you interact with your customers from behind a computer screen.

 Interacting with your customers can be fantastically rewarding.
 When you hear directly from someone who’s spent their money on your product and is now using it you can figure out how to improve it or describe it better.
 If they love your product, you can celebrate that with them.

 Interacting with customers can also be irritating, though, and even scary.
 Some customers are very demanding and some will inevitably be angry.
 If you have a great product, this is a small minority, but it will exist nonetheless.
+You may also want to check out these flooring franchises if you’re looking to start your own future-proof business.

 Here are a few recent interactions that illustrate the ups and downs of hearing from your audience.
 First, the rewarding sort of interaction.
 I got the following email earlier this week: